top of page

 6. Be mindful of the proposed Energy Performance Certificate (EPC) changes from 2025, where all newly rented properties will require an EPC rating of at least C from 31st December 2025.

-What can a mortgage advisor help with?
+What can a mortgage broker help with?

 • Providing you with a broader view of the different products offered by BTL mortgage lenders.